Farmers’ Market 2018

 Cookery demonstrations (10.30, 12.15, 14.00 and 15.00) are a popular feature of the Farmers’ Market and this year sees the return of celebrity chef Robert Ramsden.
 The marquee is constantly filled with wonderful cooking aromas.
 In addition we are most fortunate to have Andrew Wood and his “Bread Oven” classes, where children learn to make and bake their own bread – adding in that wonderful aroma of fresh baking.

-The following companies are exhibiting at the 2017 show:
+The following companies exhibited at the 2017 show:

 Orchards of Husthwaite